Eliana (television host)

 Eliana Michaelichen Bezerra (born November 22, 1972), known mononymously as Eliana, is a Brazilian TV host, businesswoman, and former singer.
-2009 2024, she has been the host of the TV show Eliana which is broadcast on the Brazilian TV network SBT on Sunday afternoons.
+From 2009 to 2024, she has been the host of the TV show Eliana, which broadcasts on the Brazilian TV network SBT on Sunday afternoons.
 Eliana is currently in TV Globo.

 Early life

 Eliana was born on November 22, 1972, to José Bezerra and Eva Michaelichin.
 José Bezerra is a Ceará native born in the city of Solonópole and Eva Michaelichin is a Brazilian descendant of Ukrainians born in Irati.

 Bezerra met Michaelichin at a family home in São Paulo where they both worked.
 The two married and had a daughter, Helena Duarte.
 At this time, Bezerra worked as caretaker of a residential building in the São Paulo Garden in São Paulo, a job he still holds today; Michaelichin was a maid and keeper of the building.
 Ten-year-old Helena wanted a sister and her parents took care of that order.
 Helena was and is a fundamental part of Eliana's life and could even be called her guardian angel.

 Eliana has stated that she had a healthy childhood and that although she may not have had all the toys she wanted, she had the most important things: love, respect, and education.
 Her parents believed that education was of primary importance.
 Eliana knew she wanted to be an artist from a young age.
 As a student of the Vila-Lobos School in Ibirapuera, she participated in school parties.
 She danced her first carnaval at age nine.
 As early as age nine, Eliana said that she would be a great artist.

 At age nine, Eliana was insistent on becoming a model and her mother registered her with a modeling agency called Joyce Manequim.
 Her first television appearance was in the advertising campaign Meu primeiro sutiã where Eliana only appeared as an extra.
 In 1986, at the age of 13, Eliana auditioned and was chosen to be part of the musical group A Patotinha.
 She was in the group for four years, that had much success with the song Baile dos Passarinhos.

 When she was seventeen, Eliana was invited by Gugu to join the successful musical group Banana Split.